 Proposers should provide CVs or bios of key project staff that will implement and supervise activities.

 Bios should include education, employment history, a list of the proposer’s most important previous publications or achievements, and honors.
-Full CVs are not required, but you may provide a link to an online source.
-No CV should exceed one page and should not be in resume format.
+Full CVs are not required, but you may provide a link to an online source if you wish to include more information.
+The bio should not exceed one page and should not be in resume format.